samfitgen/trgen/docs/Full_Distance_Triathlon_Base-High_Volume.md

 > of a 75-minute long workout.
 >
 > There is no scheduled rest during this workout, but brief, occasional
-> backspins are encouraged if they're the difference between loss of form and a
+> backpedal breaks are encouraged if they're the difference between loss of form
-> high-quality workout.
+> and a high-quality workout.

 #### Workout 2
 * **Name**: Brick Workout (Cumberland + 20min Transition Run)